Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Infinitesimal growth exponents and Lyapunov metrics for cocycles in Banach spaces

-This shows that for such systems, the maximization procedure leads to maximized exponents $\alpha^{+}_{\mathfrak{n}}(\Xi)$ which can be made arbitrarily close to the largest Lyapunov exponent $\lambda_{1}(\Xi)$ by a proper choice of a uniformly equivalent metric $\mathfrak{n}$. \end{remark}
+This shows that for such systems, the maximization procedure yields the quantities $\alpha^{+}_{\mathfrak{n}}(\Xi)$ that can be made arbitrarily close to $\lambda_{1}(\Xi)$ by a proper choice of a uniformly equivalent metric $\mathfrak{n}$.
+Then \eqref{EQ: SeminormsGrowthViaInfExponentsEq} yields that \end{remark}